opc-cpvp/sondage-survey-external/README.md

 27) Javascript fetch is not working, ask PL for solution.
 Replace ajax calls by fetch.
 Used polyfill & fetch.js
 28) PDF;
 	- English is working, french not working (property mode had to be set on SurveyPDF object).
 	- Why do we have blank spaces (whole page) see first page.
 Options.compress: true seems to not include the answers?
-(Fix with new json)
+(Fix with updated/modified json)
-	- Fit more questions by page, now it looks like pages are broken down by pages (Fix with new json)
+	- Fit more questions by page, now it looks like pages are broken down by pages (Fix with updated/modified json)
-	- Hide html type questions (Fix with new json)
+	- Hide html type questions (Fix with updated/modified json)
-	- Hide whole pages (Fix with new json)
+	- Hide whole pages (Fix with updated/modified json)
 	- Not exporting pdf in francais (property locale had to be set on SurveyPDF object)
 	- Make it not editable (property mode had to be set on SurveyPDF object)
 	- Remove question numbers (property showQuestionNumbers had to be set on SurveyPDF object)
 	- Markdown is not working (using surveyPDF.save(filename))
 	- Attachments are missing
 	- Remove menu button when finished with the bugs
+	- Some text was screwed up by using french apostrophe.
+Using single quote fixes it.
+Maybe saving in utf-8
+	- Try to have only one json to manage
+	- question not visible if still showing

 29) Set the navigation buttons to be invisble by default
 30) IE;
 	- Details-summary tags not working. (fixed using a polyfill > details-polyfill)